We all rely on our NHS – that’s why we’re working to ensure it properly recovers from the pandemic to be fit for the future.

-The SNP has abolished prescription fees in Scotland, which are now £9.15 per item south of the border – saving people with chronic conditions over £100 a year.
+That’s why the SNP has abolished prescription fees in Scotland, which are now £9.35 per item south of the border – saving people with chronic conditions over £100 a year.

 6. Free dental care

-Following the May 2021 election, we have met our first 100 days’ commitment to deliver NHS free dental care for all those under 26 in Scotland, without an “opt-in” required.
+Following the SNP’s victory in the May 2021 election, we have met our first 100 days’ commitment to deliver NHS free dental care for all those under 26 in Scotland, without an “opt-in” required.

-And we’re working hard to deliver free dental care for all by the end of this term of Parliament.
+It’s already benefitting over 600,000 people, and we’re now working hard to deliver free dental care for all by the end of this term of Parliament.